DjangoCon US 2025 Recap¶

 DjangoCon US took place in Chicago, Illinois from September 8-12.
 It was a stellar experience.

-Throughout the week, I couldn’t help but think of the 1986 movie Ferris Bueller’s Day Off, widely considered to be a “love letter to Chicago” by director John Hughes and one of my favorite movies.
+I was also able to spend the day before the conference sightseeing.
+I couldn’t help but think of the 1986 movie Ferris Bueller’s Day Off, widely considered to be a “love letter to Chicago” by director John Hughes and one of my favorite movies.
 After a day of adventures across Chicago, Cameron famously tells Ferris that he doesn’t think he has seen anything good.

 I am happy to report that I saw everything good!